philipstevens/philipstevens.github.io/_pages/cv.md

 *Oct 2013 - Sep 2018, London, UK*

-Joined through a startup acquisition.
-Quantcast is a SF-based digital marketing SaaS company that specializes in AI-driven real-time advertising, audience insights and measurement.
-Projects and responsibilities included:
+Industry-leading AI-powered targeted advertising and audience measurement based in San Francisco.
+Joined as part of startup acquisition.

-- Played a key role in building and maintaining large-scale end-to-end machine learning pipelines, processing up to 30 PB per day.
+_Accomplishments and Responsibilities:_
-- Enhanced existing targeting models by adding new features and conducting A/B tests for efficacy evaluation.
+- Directed numerous projects to develop, enhance and optimize core targeting models, resulting in significant KPI and revenue improvements.
-- Applied word2vec embeddings to user browsing history for dimensionality reduction, utilizing resulting embeddings forimpactful tSNE visualizations as a marketing tool.
+- Led experiments in adding new features, advanced feature engineering (e.g., embeddings), feature selection, model development, hyperparameter tuning, and data quality assurance.
-- Developed demographic prediction models to optimize creative targeting based on userlikelihood.
+- Collaborated directly with clients, delivering successful bespoke projects and presenting technology updates to ad agencies.

 ## 🎓 Education
 ### University of Auckland

 **Master of Science in Computer Science, 2012**
-- 1st Class Honours
+- Graduated with 1st Class Honours
 - Faculty of Science Master’s Award
 - Master’s Scholarship funded though Royal Society of New Zealand Marsden Grant, Dr. Beryl Plimmer

 **Bachelor of Science (Hons) in Logic and Computation, 2011**
-- 1st Class Honours
+- Graduated with 1st Class Honours
 - First in Course Award in COMPSCI 767 (Intelligent Software Agents)
 - Faculty of Science Summer Research Scholarship